Medical Marijuana: What Medical Conditions Qualify? Part 1.

 Medical Marijuana is a term describing the use of the marijuana plant as a treatment of several medical conditions.
 It’s basically derived from the plant, cannabis sativa, the same plant that people use as a recreational drug, but it is now taken for medical purposes.

 In America, more than half of the states and the District of Columbia have legalized marijuana for medical use.
 The Drug Enforcement Administration (DEA) classified marijuana as a Schedule I drug, which is considerably the same as heroin, LSD, and ecstasy.
 For that given reason, the usage of marijuana maybe abused and may lack medical value.

 At the moment the agency agreed to support additional research in to the drug for them to be able to advice patients and medical marijuana doctors on the safe and effective use of cannabis.

-The most common medical conditions that can qualify to be treated with a medical marijuana treatment include the following:
+The most common medical conditions that can qualify to be treated with a medical marijuana treatment in Gainesville include the following:

 Eating disorders such as anorexia, bulimia and binge eating disorder are conditions defined by an unhealthy relationship with food – they are characterized with self-starvation and excessive weight loss.

 These kinds of disorders are a serious medical problem that may have long-term health consequences if left untreated.
 Research shows that marijuana can help as an appetite stimulant for patients who are suffering from eating disorders.